OwnLocal/ruby-style-guide/tlrd.md

       def some_method
       end

-      # protected and private methods are grouped near the end
+      # protected then private methods are grouped near the end
       private

       def some_private_method